OpusCapita/filemanager/README.md

 ### Basic usage

-Client implementation is an npm package using  which can you can embed into your application.
+Client implementation is an npm package which can be embed into your application.
 It uses [React](https://reactjs.org/) framework and supports connectors to different file storages.
 Predefined connectors are: